When renting a stairlift we understand that there are many options available, which makes choosing the right stairlift difficult and stressful.

 A stairlift can be one of the more vital pieces of mobility equipment for a person whose options would otherwise be limited.
 Renting a stairlift in the UK can be stressful for the uninformed and may need to be done in a matter of days in the event of sudden accident.
 If you want to provide freedom for yourself, a friend or relative you’ll need the extra equipment.
 Caring for someone who is recently injured or ill can come with tremendous difficulties, which can put unnecessary strain on relationships or funds.
-Knowing your options can save you time, money and effort.
+Knowing your options such as stairlift rental can save you time, money and effort.

 What is a Stairlift and how do they Work?

-A stairlift is essentially a chair that travels up and down a rail track, which is mounted on the side of a staircase.
+A chairlift is essentially a chair that travels up and down a rail track, which is mounted on the side of a staircase.
 A stairlift operates by a simple motor implanted within the base of the chair itself, which is powered by a small battery located in the same place.
 The motor turns a gear which is linked to a gear toothed strip on the inside of the rail.
 These can be operated either by a switch on the chair or by a remote control, which can be used if there’s more than one person in the house who needs it, or for aesthetic purposes.
 Some people don’t like the reminder of the chairs necessity in their main living area, so you should be able to call it up and back whenever you like.

-The stairlift usually comes with a seatbelt which attaches with minimal difficulty and will allow the mobility challenged person to use it without risking falling off the chair.
+Stairlifts usually come with a seatbelt which attaches with minimal difficulty and will allow the mobility challenged person to use it without risking falling off the chair.
 The ride to the top of the stairs is slow, comfortable and streamlined, designed not to bump or aggravate those with chronic pain or cause undue effort for the mobility challenged.
 The battery set into the base does need charging regularly, so be sure you have a port in place near the base and to unplug it before use.
 Simply plug it in at night before bed and you should be fine.
 Stairlifts are simple to buy or rent, come with installation options and are easy to operate even for those among us who aren’t technologically savvy.

 Why do I need a Stairlift?